tkrabel/bamboolib/installation/conda_venv/setup_and_installation.md

 conda install ipykernel
 ```

-At this point you have two versions of pip installed; a global version and a version specific to your virtual environment.
-Please make sure that the command `which pip` returns a path to the pip version specific to your virtual environment (something similar to "anaconda/envs/bamboolib_venv/bin/pip").
-If it doesn't do so, you will need to change the `pip install` command in the following step.

 ### 4. Install bamboolib

 First, check if you use the correct pip version (the one specific to your virtual environment).
 To do so, type